sweattep/ancient_quotes/README.md

 >Nevertheless I will tell you what is written in the Book of Truth.
 There is no one standing with me against them except Michael your prince

->Your heart was lifted up because of your beauty; you corrupted your wisdom by reason of your splendor.
-I cast you to the ground; I put you before kings, that they may see you.
+>Your heart was lifted up because of your beauty; you corrupted your wisdom for the sake of your splendor.
+But I have thrown you on the ground; before kings I have made you a spectacle.

 >For man made them, and he that borrowed his own spirit fashioned them: but no man can make a god like unto himself.
 For being mortal, he worketh a dead thing with wicked hands: for he himself is better than the things which he worshippeth: whereas he lived once, but they never.
 Yea, they worshipped those beasts also that are most hateful: for being compared together, some are worse than others.
 Neither are they beautiful, so much as to be desired in respect of beasts: but they went without the praise of God and his blessing.
 Therefore by the like were they punished worthily, and by the multitude of beasts tormented.